jonahmakowski/pyWrskp/docs/txt-files/Readme.txt

-This is a place where .txt files from .py diles will be stored
+This is a place where .txt files from .py files will be stored